jbehave/jbehave-core/README.md

 ### Maven

-[Maven](http://maven.apache.org) version required to build: 3.0 or above.
+[Maven](http://maven.apache.org) version required to build: 3.5 or above (while tested with 3.5.x it may also work with previous 3.x versions)

 ### Encoding